lightbits/lightbits.github.io/euler/euler.markdown

 ![](gradientdescent.gif)

-It's a bit slow and unstable, but there are standard ways to speed things up and prevent taking too large steps (and you'll find these implemented in other actual optimization libraries).

-Aside from those things, there is another problem here that is not obvious at first glance.
+It's a bit slow and unstable, but there are standard ways to speed things up and prevent taking too large steps (and you'll find these implemented in real optimization libraries).
+But aside from that, there is another problem here that is not obvious at first glance.

 <!-- <span style="color:#999;">
 &sup1;When I made this gif my parameters did blow up on the first try.
 I hacked in a fix by adding a line search: instead of choosing an arbitrary gain thing, you instead check the error at several points along the gradient direction and go to the point that had the lowest error.
 I also normalized the differences in the error function by dividing by the image width: squaring pixel coordinates gave really big values.
 It's still super slow, as you can see.
 That can be improved by using cooler methods like Gauss-Newton or Levenberg-Marquardt.